 For the wealth of spectacular scenery in and around town; for its distinctive seasons that create genuine year-round appeal; for its easy access to captivating experiences that suit all ages and interests; and for the region’s abundance of tasty produce.

-When is the best time to go to Bright?
 Any time!
 The town is seriously captivating from January to December.

 This is an excellent position to admire the stunning scenery of Bright and beyond.
 In autumn, the extent of the area’s astonishing colour palette is easily admired from here.
 The lookout is reached via vehicle or foot and is one of several popular viewing spots in these surrounds.